ShirakuGIT/eyrc-24-25-logistic-cobot/README.md

 3. **Pick-and-Place Operations:**
    - The UR5 robotic arm, through **MoveIt2**, moves to the predefined joint positions for picking up or releasing an object.
+   - A similar rudimentary forward kinematics  alternative has been implemented for the purposes of understanding.
    - Gripper control services (e.g., `/GripperMagnetON` and `/GripperMagnetOFF`) are used to securely hold or release the payload.

 4. **Transport & Drop-Off:**